-At its meeting on 5 June 2020, Council welcomed incoming RADF committee members – Susan Sands and Wendy Henning.
+At its meeting on 23 February 2022, Council welcomed incoming RADF committee members – Sally West and Vicki Beitz

 Cr Johanna Hancock

-Cr Wendy Taylor Chris Riddell Sandra Macdonald Rosie Bryant Leslie Galway Susan Sands Wendy Henning
+Cr Wendy Taylor Chris Riddell Sandra Macdonald Susan Sands Wendy Henning Sally West Vicki Beitz

-If you wish to contact a member of the RADF Committee please advise the RADF Liaison Officer on 1300 007 662.
+If you wish to contact a member of the RADF Committee please advise the RADF Liasion Officer on 1300 007 662.